 From 1998-2002, Sharna worked in Boston for the innovative company Bridge to the Tango, founded by tango historian and revivalist Daniel Trenner.
 In 2003, Sharna joined TangoMujer, the first all-woman tango company in the world, and performed at Jacob's Pillow Dance Festival, in NYC, Washington, D.C., San Francisco, Berlin, Dusseldorf, and Hamburg, Germany.

 In Washington, D.C., Sharna founded Tango Mercurio, a nonprofit tango organization that offers adult classes, youth and elders outreach, and a community orchestra program.
 Between 2006 and 2010, she also created three evening-length performances for her own company, Sharna Fabiano Tango, supported in part by the DC Commission on the Arts & Humanities.
 In 2008, Sharna was named to Dance magazine's "25 To Watch" list and featured as an emerging artist in the Washingtonian and Dance/USA Journal.
 Her collaborative work, "Uno," with composer Glover Gill, was selected for the Festival Cambalache in Buenos Aires.

-Based in southern California, Sharna teaches at UCLA and Long Beach City College, and travels frequently as a guest artist.
+Based in southern California, Sharna teaches Partnering for Actors at UCLA and travels frequently as a guest artist.
 Her performance work has been shown locally at UCLA, Electric Lodge and Highways Performance Space.
 She also hosts retreats for women that combine yoga, nature, and tango through Tango Mujer Retreats.
 Sharna has an MFA in Dance and is a certified yoga instructor and life coach.